stripe/stripe-node/README.md

 ```
 ### Usage with Deno

 As of 11.16.0, stripe-node provides a `deno` export target.
-You may import stripe-node with Deno through npm specifiers or a third party CDN like esm.sh.
+You may import stripe-node in Deno through npm specifiers or a third party CDN like esm.sh.

 Import using npm specifiers:
 ```js